Seat Pagine debt slumps on restructuring fears

 A decision on the interest payments will depend on the outcome of Seat PG's business review but will come before the end of the grace period.
 Its board will meet next before February 6.

-Seat PG's shares closed 41 percent lower on Tuesday, and stock market regulator Consob said it has banned short-selling on the stock as of January 30.

-Seat PG's loans were bid at 43, down from 65.5 on Monday, according to Thomson Reuters LPC data.
+Seat PG's shares were about 47 percent lower than Monday's closing price by 0930 GMT.
+Its loans were bid at 43, down from 65.5 on Monday, according to Thomson Reuters LPC data.

 Bondholders became the owners of the company by swapping around 1.2 billion euros of claims into 90 percent of voting share capital.